-▶ Democracy based on the rule of law is predicated on striking a balance between two mutually contingent elements that are at the same time also in an inherent tension with one another: popular sovereignty (the rule of the people) and constitutionalism (the rule of law), which limits the will of the majority.
+Democracy based on the rule of law is predicated on striking a balance between two mutually contingent elements that are at the same time also in an inherent tension with one another: popular sovereignty (the rule of the people) and constitutionalism (the rule of law), which limits the will of the majority.
 If the former becomes preponderant in a regime, then that will result in a dictatorship of the majority, while the dominance of the latter will lead to an illegitimate and elitist technocracy.
-Neither of the latter developments can be reconciled with the basic needs of a democracy based on the rule of law, which is why the sustainable operation of a democratic regime depends on our ability to clearly delineate where the scope of each of the main pillars of these systems ends and where the scope of the other begins.
+Neither of the latter developments can be reconciled with the basic needs of a democracy based on the rule of law, which is why the sustainable operation depends on our ability to clearly delineate where the scope of each ends.

-➤ The main difference between politics and other professions is that our most important political choices are often not guided by sheer facts or expertise but by convictions and value preferences.
+The main difference between politics and other professions is that our most important political choices are often not guided by sheer facts or expertise but by convictions and value preferences.

 The reason that the temptation of elitist technocracy is dangerous is not only because it ultimately undermines the legitimacy of democracies but also because in reality it is an illusion - it is based on an erroneous assumption which is incompatible with the essence of democracy, namely the notion that politics can be depoliticised, that there is such a thing as a single, objectively correct solution, and that identifying this solution takes nothing but knowledge and expertise.

-→ At the same time, there are numerous areas of state operation in which there are facts that can actually be ascertained, and there are professional/expert insights that are not only vital but can also be evaluated with reasonable objectivity - and in these areas it is outright destructive if political considerations or various political dependencies trump expert/professional criteria.
-To work properly, these areas require specific professional expertise which often yields decisions that run counter to the short-term will of the majority, which is made up of laypersons who lack the specialised knowledge when it comes to the underlying issues.
-The example of the justice system and of central banks that control monetary policies independent of governments and of the will of the voters highlight that however paradoxical it may seem, in certain contexts the longterm competitiveness of democracies is best served by less democracy.
+At the same time, there are numerous areas of state operation in which there are facts that can actually be ascertained, and there are professional/expert insights that are not only vital but can also be evaluated with reasonable objectivity - and in these areas it is outright destructive if religious believes, political considerations or various political dependencies win over qualified criteria.
+These areas require specific professional expertise which often yields decisions that run counter to the short-term will of the majority, which is made up of laypersons who lack the specialised knowledge when it comes to the underlying issues.
+The example of the justice system or the central banks that control monetary policies independent of governments and of the will of the voters, highlight that however paradoxical it may seem, in certain contexts the long-term competitiveness of democracies is best served by less democracy.
 The question is what principle we apply in drawing the boundaries that help us prevent the emergence of either a dictatorship of the majority or an illegitimate technocracy.

-Thus far, meritocracy has mostly proven superior to a mandate based on the majority in areas that have two key distinguishing features: a) unlike in most situations involving political decisions, "good" and "bad" options are easily told apart; in other words it is easy to distinguish between the choices that serve the common objectives shared by everyone from those options that do not serve the best common interest: and that b) political influence on the decision-making process consistently steers decisions in a "bad" rather than a "good" direction.
+Thus far, meritocracy has mostly proven superior to a mandate based on the majority in areas that have two key distinguishing features:

+a) unlike in most situations involving political decisions, "good" and "bad" options are easily told apart; in other words it is easy to distinguish between the choices that serve the common objectives shared by everyone from those options that do not serve the best common interest; and that b) political influence on the decision-making process consistently steers decisions in a "bad" rather than a "good" direction.

 These two conditions tend to apply concurrently in two areas: in public administration (that is when it comes to the practical implementation of the objectives and goals designated by politicians) and in the work of the institutions that are responsible for enforcing the fairness of political competition and the norms of fundamental rights - if we restrict the principle of less democracy to these areas, then we can make democracy more effective and sustainable without allowing it to devolve into a mere elitist technocracy.